dennyzhang/popular-github-template/README.md

 # popular-github-template
-Repo Template: Make your repos more popular.
+Repo Template: Make your Github repos more popular.

 Help you get more fans, stars or attentions.
-Everything should happen in an oragnic way.
+Everything should happen in **an oragnic way**.

 Learn more: [Maintain Github Projects For Bigger Influence](https://github.com/DennyZhang/maintain-github-repos)